itom-project/plugins/CyUSB/docs/CyUSB.rst

 The command **getVal** only reads the number of characters that arrived at the current endpoint at the moment of its call.
 Analyze the return value and probably call **getVal** again if you expect more characters to arrive.
 This is also the same behaviour than for serial connections.

-This plugin is also used by other hardware plugins to commonicate with further devices.
+This plugin is also used by other hardware plugins to communicate with further devices.

 Compilation
 ===========